eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.4.2 Relying Party registration

-Figure 6 depicts the Relying Party to the right of the EUDI Wallet Instance.
+Figure 6 depicts the Relying Party to the right of the Wallet Unit.
 To the right and below of this, the figure also shows that each Relying Party will register itself with a Relying Party Registrar in its Member State.
 If the registration process is successful, the Registrar includes the Relying Party in its public registry.